-They are delicious, either way.
-Classically they’re sprinkled with a little cheddar cheese and topped with just a bit of bacon and green onion, but the sky’s the limit.
+Classically Potato Skins made with Leftover Baked Potatoes are sprinkled with a little cheddar cheese and topped with just a bit of bacon, sour cream, and green onion, but the sky’s the limit.
 Fill with almost anything you’d like.
 Choose some of your favorite things or mimic a favorite flavor profile…Prosciutto and Parmesan?
 Asiago with shavings of ham?
 A bed of Provolone with a topping of caramelized onions?
 Pulled pork and pepper jack cheese?
-Maybe it’s because I made Reuben Sandwiches the other day, but Swiss and Corned beef…
+Maybe it’s because I made Reuben sandwiches the other day, but Swiss and corned beef…

-Makes 2 per potato.
+Makes 2 skins per potato.
 Either bake potatoes for this recipe (oven or microwave) and cool or use leftover baked potatoes.

 Cut potatoes in half, lengthwise.
 With a spoon, scoop out most of the potato, leaving a rim of potato attached to the skin.
 Save the scooped out potato for another use, like Baked Potato Hash Browns.

 Brown the potato using either method, below, making sure to not brown the potato skin so much that it becomes crispy all the way through.

 With all skins on a tray, lined with foil for easy cleanup, place a bit of cheese inside each.
 Broil until cheese is melted and bubbly.
 Remove, sprinkle with bacon and/or chives, and serve with sour cream, yogurt and/or your favorite dipping sauce.